 This species was once close to extinction.
 Because it's a nectar-eating species and thus critical for pollination of plants such as agave (the plant used to make tequila) it's plight was the worry of not only biologists and conservationists but also tequila producers.

 These groups have combined efforts over the course of 30 years, and the species has been removed from the endangered species list — a first for a bat species.
 According to the U.S. Fish and Wildlife Service, there were once less than 1,000 of these bats left in the U.S. and Mexico at 14 different roost sites.
-Today, there are approximately 200,000 at 75 roosts.
+Today, there are about 200,000 at 75 roosts.

 Bats are an under-appreciated pollinator.
 "In North American deserts, giant cacti and agave depend on bats for pollination, while tropical bats pollinate incredible numbers of plants," explains Bat Conservation International.